Stochastic Robustness Interval for Motion Planning with Signal Temporal Logic: Evaluations

 \section{Evaluations}

 We evaluate efficacy and efficiency of the proposed measure and planners subject to a variety of STL specifications.
 The algorithms are implemented with \X= RRT \cite{RRT}, i.e., \stori-RRT.
 All algorithms are implemented in the Open Motion Planning Library (OMPL)~\cite{sucan2012the-open-motion-planning-library}, and computations were performed on 3.9 GHz CPU and 64 GB of RAM.
+The implementation is readily available on GitHub \cite{storirepo}.